JanosKrizsan/Q-A/Csharp.md

 - The UrlRoutingModule intercepts each request, finds a matching RouteData from a RouteTable and instantiates a MVCHandler (an HttpHandler).

 - The MVCHandler creates a DefaultControllerFactory (you can create your own controller factory also).
 It processes the RequestContext and gets a specific controller (from the controllers you have written).
-Creates a ControllerContext. es the controller a ControllerContext and executes the controller.
+Creates a ControllerContext, the controller a ControllerContext and executes the controller.

 - Gets the ActionMethod from the RouteData based on the URL.
 The Controller Class then builds a list of parameters (to to the ActionMethod) from the request.